-The SEC bowl selection order on page 39.
+The SEC bowl selection order.
 Note that of the "pool of six", there Liberty is the first off if there's not enough teams.

-The American bowl lineup.
+The American bowl lineup (that and the 2017 Media Guide, pg.
+14).
 Teams will be placed "based on best fit for the Conference and its membership".

-The MAC media guide lists its bowl tie-ins on page 12.
+The MAC bowl lineup.
 This article from 2014 also talks about them a bit.
 The MAC is also a secondary for any ESPN owned and operated bowl games.
-The media guide specifically calls the MAC out as a backup for the St. Petersburg and Birmingham Bowls.

 The Sun Belt's weekly press releases list their tie-ins in selection order, which is very nice of them.